 Image: Mark Bowyer

-You can take a guided tour of the NSW Lancers Memorial Museum to discover the stories of the regiment’s service in the Boer War, WW1, and WW2.
+You can take a guided tour of the NSW Lancers Memorial Museum to discover the stories of the regiment’s service in the Boer War, First World War and Second World War.

 The museum is a historical treasure trove of 7000 heritage listed items, including weaponry, diaries, uniforms, flags, and documents from battle.

 Don’t miss their fully restored ACE Matilda Tank once used in an armoured assault at Balikpapan, Borneo 1945.
-Discover the stories of the regiment’s service in battle in the Boer War, WW1 and WW2.
+Discover the stories of the regiment’s service in battle in the Boer War, First World War and Second World War.

 Visit the Lancers Memorial Museum website for admission times and prices.